yo-aka-gene/algebra_ver822/README.md

 4. run `make init`

 ### Run Python codes
 You can run python codes in jupyterlab virtual environment.
-Run `make start-py` to start the docker container for jupyterlab; otherwise follow the instructions below.
+Run `make start-py` or `make start` to start the docker container for jupyterlab; otherwise follow the instructions below.
 Note that `*.ipynb` files are indexed with numbers.
 Please follow the numbering.<br>
 ***Notes***: some codes require that R scripts already done.
 Please check the description.
 1. run `docker start algebra_ver822-jupyterlab-1`
 2. access `localhost:8080` via your local browser (edit `docker-compose.yml` to use different port)